Skip to content

 • Speed density tuning requires precise calibration to account for the sudden air release, maintaining the engine's correct air-fuel ratio.

-Hybrid Recirculating Blow-Off Valve (GFB Valve):
+Hybrid Recirculating Blow-Off Valve (ie. GFB Hybrid Valve):

 1. Balanced Performance: